dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 2. Deploy your application to a test environment very similar to your production environment.

    The production environment for these tutorials is Web Apps in Azure App Service.
-The ideal test environment, then,  is an additional web app created in the Azure Service.
+The ideal test environment is an additional web app created in the Azure Service.
 Though it would be set up the same way as a production web app, you would use it only for testing.

 Option 2 is the most reliable way to test, and, if you do that, you don't necessarily have to do option 1.
 However, if you're deploying to a third-party hosting provider, option 2 might not be feasible or might be expensive, so this tutorial series shows both methods.
 Guidance for option 2 is provided in the [Deploying to the Production Environment](deploying-to-production.md) tutorial.